Galkurta/Major-BOT/README.md

 ```

 The script will process all accounts listed in `data.txt` and repeat the process approximately every 8 hours.

+### Updating Durov Puzzle Choices

+To update the Durov puzzle choices:

+1. Open the `durov.json` file.
+2. Update the "date" field to the current date in DD/MM/YYYY format.
+3. Modify the "choice_1" through "choice_4" values in the "tasks" array with the correct puzzle choices.
+4. Save the file.

+The script will automatically use these choices when attempting to solve the Durov puzzle.

 ## Registration